Van Arkel–de Boer process

-This process was superseded commercially by the Kroll process.
+This process was superseded commercially by the Kroll process (based on the reduction of titanium tetrachloride by metallic magnesium).

 Process

-As seen in the diagram below, impure titanium, zirconium, hafnium, vanadium, thorium or protactinium is heated in an evacuated vessel with a halogen at 50–250 °C. The patent specifically involved the intermediacy of TiI4 and ZrI4, which were volatilized (leaving impurities as solid).
+As seen in the diagram, impure titanium, zirconium, hafnium, vanadium, thorium or protactinium is heated in an evacuated vessel with a halogen at 50–250 °C. The patent specifically involved the intermediacy of TiI4 and ZrI4, which were volatilized (leaving impurities as solid).

 At atmospheric pressure TiI4 melts at 150 °C and boils at 377 °C, while ZrI4 melts at 499 °C and boils at 600 °C. The boiling points are lower at reduced pressure.
 The gaseous metal tetraiodide is decomposed on a white hot tungsten filament (1400 °C).
 As more metal is deposited the filament conducts better and thus a greater electric current is required to maintain the temperature of the filament.
 The process can be performed in the span of several hours or several weeks, depending on the particular setup.

 Generally, the crystal bar process can be performed using any number of metals using whichever halogen or combination of halogens is most appropriate for that sort of transport mechanism, based on the reactivities involved.
-The only metals it has been used to purify on an industrial scale are titanium, zirconium and hafnium, and in fact is still in use today on a much smaller scale for special purity needs.
+The only metals it has been used to purify on an industrial scale are titanium, zirconium and hafnium, and in fact it is still in use today on a much smaller scale for special purity needs.